Stockholm university

 About me

-I started my research activity as a master's student (M.Sc with Chemistry major) at the Indian Institute of Technology (IIT) Kanpur in the group of Prof. V Chandrasekhar in 2008.
-After finishing my master's project on organometallic synthesis, I came to Sweden as an Erasmus Mundus Ph.D. student and conducted Ph.D. studies (2010-2014) from Lund University under the supervision of Prof. E Nordlander on bioinorganic chemistry (phosphoester hydrolysis and C-H activation).
+BD started his research activity as a master's student (M.Sc with Chemistry major) at the Indian Institute of Technology (IIT) Kanpur in the group of Prof. V Chandrasekhar in 2008.
+After finishing his master's project on organometallic synthesis, he came to Sweden as an Erasmus Mundus Ph.D. student and conducted Ph.D. studies (2010-2014) from Lund University under the supervision of Prof. E Nordlander on bioinorganic chemistry (phosphoester hydrolysis and C-H activation).

-Soon after, I joined Uppsala University as a postdoctoral fellow (2014-2016) and worked on photo and electrocatalytic water splitting in the group of Prof. S Ott and A/Prof. A Thapper.
-In 2016, I was selected for a prestigious postdoctoral fellowship (ARC affiliated) from the School of Chemistry, UNSW, Australia.
-During 2016-2020, I worked on carbon dioxide electroreduction and PFAS (Per and Poly-Fluoro Alkanes) degradation in the groups of A/Prof. S B Colbran, A/Prof. G E Ball and Prof. N Kumar before joining Stockholm University as a researcher in the group of Prof. Björn Åkermark in June 2020.
+Soon after, he joined Uppsala University as a postdoctoral fellow (2014-2016) and worked on photo and electrocatalytic water splitting in the group of Prof. S Ott and A/Prof. A Thapper.
+In 2016, he was selected for a prestigious postdoctoral fellowship (ARC affiliated) from the School of Chemistry, UNSW, Australia.
+During 2016-2020, he worked on carbon dioxide electroreduction and PFAS (Per and Poly-Fluoro Alkanes) degradation in the groups of A/Prof. S B Colbran, A/Prof. G E Ball and Prof. N Kumar before joining Stockholm University as a postdoctoral researcher in the group of Prof. Björn Åkermark in June 2020.

-Our major research interest centers around finding efficient and sustainable ways to utilize carbon dioxide as a C1 feedstock, produce green hydrogen through water electrolysis.
-We are also interested in projects related to water purification through PFAS remediation
+His major research interest centers around finding efficient and sustainable ways to utilize carbon dioxide as a C1 feedstock, produce green hydrogen through water electrolysis and water purification through PFAS remediation

-We are working closely with the groups of Prof. Belen Martin-Matute (at SU, Sweden) on carbon capture and utilization, Prof. Björn Åkermark (at SU, Sweden) on water splitting and hydrogen production, and of Prof. Naresh Kumar (at UNSW, Australia) on PFAS remediation.
+At the department, he is working closely with the groups of Prof. Belen Martin-Matute, Asst.
+Prof. Erica Zeglio on carbon capture and utilization, and Prof. Björn Åkermark (at SU, Sweden) on water splitting and hydrogen production.

 The SusChemRes group is also collaborating other international groups in Italy, Australia, and India: